EXTERNSHIPS/PRO-BONO

 B. Receiving credit

-Students will submit weekly timesheets, attend any scheduled class meetings or participate in on-line discussions, and complete all course assignments.
+Students will submit weekly timesheets, attend all scheduled class meetings, and complete all course assignments.

 Students must submit the signed Externship Supervisor Agreement available on the class eCampus site.